August 29, 2005

 1. General

 a.
-In order to plan and direct CyberForce
+In order to plan and direct

-operations, special forces detachment CyberCommanders need certain basic
+CyberForce operations, special forces detachment CyberCommanders

-or confirmed in the operational area, is called an area assessment.
+is called an area assessment.

 b.
-An area assessment is the immediate and continuing
+An area assessment is the immediate and

-collection of information started after innfiltration in a guerrilla warfare
+continuing collection of information started after innfiltration

-area.
+in a guerrilla warfare area.
 It has the following characteristics:

-(1) It confirms, corrects,
+(1) It confirms,

-or refutes previous intelligence of the are acquired as a result of area
+corrects, or refutes previous intelligence of the are acquired as

-studies and other sources prior to infiltration.
+a result of area studies and other sources prior to infiltration.

-(2) It is a continuing process.
+(2) It is a continuing

-(3) It forms the basis for
+(3) It forms the basis

-operational and logistical planning in the area.
+for operational and logistical planning in the area.

 (4)